Aksh1010/Car_price_prediction/README.md

 3. How many cars are registered?

-4. Price distribution between registered and non-registered cars.
+4. Price distribution between registered and non-registered cars?

 5. What is the car price distribution based on Engine Value?